 Digital Commons records may include PDF files as downloadable primary full texts or supplementary content.

-CWRU Commons may choose to make tagged PDFs available for users of assistive technology.
+Scholarly Commons @ Case Western Reserve University may choose to make tagged PDFs available for users of assistive technology.
 Document processing within Digital Commons preserves the tag structure of uploaded PDF files.
 Primary files may have a standard Digital Commons cover page (which contains appropriate tags) prepended to the document.

-CWRU Commons may choose to make PDFs with searchable text or Optical Character Recognition (OCR) available.
+Scholarly Commons @ Case Western Reserve University may choose to make PDFs with searchable text or Optical Character Recognition (OCR) available.

-Main navigation links are consistent across pages in CWRU Commons.
+Main navigation links are consistent across pages in Scholarly Commons @ Case Western Reserve University.
 Site structure is standardized, as all pages comprise 4 sections:

 - A header bar that includes the main navigation